A sheaf-theoretic model for SL(2,C) Floer homology: Representation varieties and character varieties

 \begin{example} For an example where the representation variety $\Rep(Y)$ is singular, take the three-torus $T^3$, with $\pi_1(T^3)=\Z^3$.
 One can check that $\Rep(Y)$ has complex dimension $5$, whereas the Zariski tangent space to $\Rep(Y)$ at the trivial representation is $9$-dimensional: $Z^1(T^3; \g) \cong H^1(T^3; \g) \cong \g^3$. \end{example}

-\begin{example} For an example of a three-manifold $Y$ where the character scheme $\Char(Y)$ is non-reduced, see \cite[p.14-15]{KapovichMillson}, which is based on \cite[2.10.4]{LubotzkyMagid}.
+\begin{example} An example of a three-manifold $Y$ where the character scheme $\Char(Y)$ is non-reduced, based on \cite[equation 2.10.4, p.43]{LubotzkyMagid}, was given on p.27 of the version \url{arXiv:1303.2347v2} of \cite{KapovichMillson}.
+(However, it does not appear in the published version.)
 The manifold in question is a Seifert fibered space over the orbifold $S^2(3,3,3)$, i.e. over the sphere with three cone points of order $3$. \end{example}

 \begin{remark} Kapovich and Millson \cite{KapovichMillson} proved universality results for representation schemes and character schemes of three-manifolds, which show that their singularities can be ``arbitrarily complicated''.
 Specifically, let $Z \subset \C^N$ be an affine scheme over ${\mathbb Q}$, and $x \in Z$ a rational point.
 Then there exists a natural number $k$ and a closed (non-orientable) $3$-dimensional manifold $Y$ with a representation $\rho: \pi_1(Y) \to \sl$ so that there are isomorphisms of analytic germs